bjyurkovich/rest-tutorial-for-bio-science/README.md

 ## Accessing the BiGG API
 While it may be easy to access information on models, reactions, metabolites, and genes by simply using the frontend search engine of [BiGG](bigg.ucsd.edu), the researchers and students and UCSD have also provided us a RESTful webservice to access the data in the BiGG database in an automated fashion.

-The information on how to access BiGG via its API can be (found here)[http://bigg.ucsd.edu/data_access].
+The information on how to access BiGG via its API can be [found here](http://bigg.ucsd.edu/data_access).
 You will notice that they provide `curl` examples.
 While it is possible to make system calls through python using `curl`, there is a much cleaner way:  using `requests` library to access data directly.

-###First lines of code
+### First lines of code
 Let's begin by creating our `main.py` file:

 ```bash